kbengine/kbengine/Roadmap.md

 History:
   2014-06-13 compiled a ios library project. maybe it can't used . but it is a start point. after this , we can keep logic function, remove socket dependented source , replace with  cross platform socket works with cocos2d-x.
   tip:  SOL_TCP is linux only. it seems we should choose  BSD Socket.

+  2014-06-23  KBE packet encode library.
+80% . auto login to loginapp , prepare system embed messages. (datatypes not done) next will debug login to base_gateway. (but, today my debug server offline .so faint) .